uniqscripts/uniq-playtime/README.md

 ## Commands
 - /mytime - to show your play time on server
-- /timelist - show leaderboard of all players sorted by highest to lovest
+- /timelist - show leaderboard of all players sorted by highest to lowest

 ## Dependency
 - qb/esx